-Flag Description Static/Dynamic Reverse

-namī amd Use cmd as the literate dynamic

--pgmL cmd pre-processor dynamic -

-Use cmd as the C

--pgmP cmd pre-processor (with -cpp dynamic -

-only)

--pgmc cmd Use cmd as the C compiler dynamic -

--pgmlo cmd Use cmd as the LLVM dynamic

--pgilito cilia optimiser dynamic -

--pgmlc cmd Use cmd as the LLVM dynamic

--pgilite ella compiler

--pgms cmd Use cmd as the splitter dynamic -

--pgma cmd Use cmd as the assembler dynamic -

--pgml cmd Use cmd as the linker dynamic -

--pgmdll cmd Use cmd as the DLL dynamic

--pgmail cma generator

-Use cmd as the

--pgmF cmd pre-processor (with -F dynamic -

-only)

-Use cmd as the program for

--pgmwindres cmd embedding manifests on dynamic -

-Windows.

-Use cmd as the command

--pgmlibtool cmd for libtool (with - dynamic -

-staticlib only).
+Flag Description Static/Dynamic Reverse -pgmL cmd Use cmd as the literate pre-processor dynamic - -pgmP cmd Use cmd as the C pre-processor (with -cpp only) dynamic - -pgmc cmd Use cmd as the C compiler dynamic - -pgmlo cmd Use cmd as the LLVM optimiser dynamic - -pgmlc cmd Use cmd as the LLVM compiler dynamic - -pgms cmd Use cmd as the splitter dynamic - -pgma cmd Use cmd as the assembler dynamic - -pgml cmd Use cmd as the linker dynamic - -pgmdll cmd Use cmd as the DLL generator dynamic - -pgmF cmd Use cmd as the pre-processor (with -F only) dynamic - -pgmwindres cmd Use cmd as the program for embedding manifests on Windows. dynamic - -pgmlibtool cmd Use cmd as the command for libtool (with - staticlib only). dynamic - -pgmreadelf cmd Use cmd as the command for readelf (part of Unix binutils) dynamic -